 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

-We keep coming back to it: Sitting for hours at a time wrecks your health.
-Here's one more way, but at least this one has a simple solution.
+We keep coming back to it: Sitting for hours at a time is bad for your health.
+Here's one more way that too much sitting can be harmful, but at least this one has a (relatively) simple solution.

 Sure enough, the volume of lower-leg fluids actually tripled when volunteers sat quietly, and they snored up a storm that night.
 But when volunteers worked the pedals—keeping the blood pumping and fluids moving in their calves—they had less fluid buildup, and their snoring dropped by more than half when they hit the sack.

-“If there is excess fluid in the neck it will make your windpipe or esophagus more narrow,” says sleep doctor Michael Breus, MD.
-When you lay down after a long day of sitting, excess fluid in the legs can flood up to the neck, compressing your windpipe.
+“If there is excess fluid in the neck it will make your windpipe or esophagus more narrow,” says sleep doctor and clinical psychologist Michael Breus, PhD.
+When you lie down after a long day of sitting, excess fluid in the legs can flood up to the neck, compressing your windpipe.
 “This forces the air to move faster and this can cause a vibration and then a snore.
-It is an airway thickness issue,” explains Dr. Breus.
+It is an airway thickness issue,” explains Breus.

 Around 30 million adults in the U.S. have obstructive sleep apnea, and about 40 percent of adult men and 24 percent of adult women are habitual snorers, according to the American Academy of Sleep Medicine.
 Being more active might help.